Python API

 License

-The data obtained from the PDG REST API is subject to the license used by the corresponding edition of the Review of Particle Physics.
-Starting with the 2022 edition, and until further notice, PDG uses the CC BY-NC 4.0 license.
+The data obtained from the PDG Python API is subject to the license used by the corresponding edition of the Review of Particle Physics.
+Starting with the 2024 edition, the Review of Particle Physics is published under a CC BY 4.0 license.